FAQs

 6. Do adjustments hurt?

 Some adjustments can hurt depending on the problem being worked on and a patient’s level of pain tolerance.
-Most adjustments can be described as feeling a heavy pressure, followed by a quick force (that can pinch like an ear piercing) with an instant relief of pain.
-Common areas that are more tender than others when adjusted are ribs, jaws and disc issues.
-At Body of a Champion Chiropractic, Dr. Madison talks her patients through each visit, and uses techniques to ensure the most comfort when being adjusted.
+Most adjustments can be described as feeling heavy pressure, followed by a quick force (that may pinch like an ear piercing) with instant relief of pain.
+Common areas that are more tender than others when adjusted are ribs, jaws, and disc issues.
+At Body of a Champion Chiropractic, Dr. Madison talks her patients through each visit and uses techniques to ensure the most comfort when being adjusted.

 7. Is Chiropractic treatment ongoing?

 Simply put, no, it is not ongoing.
-If you come in with an injury it may take several visits to have a patient back to normal, but after that they don’t have to be adjusted again until the next accident or time they are in pain.
+If you come in with an injury it may take several visits to get a patient back to normal, but after that, they don’t have to be adjusted again until the next accident or time they are in discomfort/pain.
 However, most people continue Chiropractic care because of how much better they feel on a regular basis.
-Although Dr. Madison enjoys visiting with her patients, the less she sees them the happier she is that she provided quality care.
+Although Dr. Madison enjoys visiting with her patients, the less she sees them the happier she is that she provides quality care.